Ticket to Whitby Abbey

 Whitby Abbey is open from Monday to Sunday at the following times:

-Final admission is 30 minutes before closing time.
-Hours may change.
+Final admission is 30 minutes in advance of the closing time.
+These hours are flexible and subject to change.

-During booking, a family ticket is available for two adults and up to three children aged 5 to 17.
+During the booking process, you can opt for a family ticket, which is valid for two adults and up to three children aged 5 to 17.

 Prices